 2. Non-traffic Penal Code offences until 1965 mean Penal Code offences excluding negligence in the pursuit of social activities.

-Source: Criminal Statistics by National Police Agency, White Paper on Crime 2010.

-Table 1 shows the number of Penal Code offences known to the police, the number of Penal Code offences and offenders cleared by the police, and the clearance rate of major offences in 2009.
-Of the Penal Code offences known in 2009, theft was the most prevalent, with 1,299,294 offences known, constituting 54.1 percent of the total.
-The second most prevalent offence was negligence in driving causing death or bodily injury, with 696,333 offences known, constituting 29.0 percent of the total.
-These two offences together accounted for approximately 83 percent of the total number of known Penal Code offences in 2009.
+Source: Criminal Statistics by National Police Agency, White Paper on Crime 2013 Table 1 shows the number of Penal Code offences known to the police, the number of Penal Code offences and offenders cleared by the police, and the clearance rate of major offences in 2012.
+Of the Penal Code offences known in 2012, theft was the most prevalent, with 1,040,447 offences known, constituting 51.6 percent of the total.
+The second most prevalent offence was negligence in driving causing death or bodily injury, with 632,857 offences known, constituting 31.4 percent of the total.
+These two offences together accounted for approximately 83.0 percent of the total number of known Penal Code offences in 2012

 The number of cleared Penal Code offenders, crossing the 1,000,000 mark in 1998, increased every year from 1999, marking a new post-World War II high each year, and peaked in 2004, when the number reached 1,289,416.
-However, the number of cleared Penal Code offenders has decreased every year since 2005, totalling 1,051,838 in 2009, a 2.8 percent drop from the previous year.
+However, the number of cleared Penal Code offenders has decreased every year since 2005, totaling 939,826 in 2012, a 4.7 percent drop from the previous year.

-As for the age distribution of offenders cleared of non-traffic Penal Code offences (Penal Code offences excluding negligence in driving causing death or bodily injury etc.), those aged 60 or over accounted for 3.2 percent in 1980, but rose to 20.6 percent in 2009.
-Also, those aged 65 or over accounted for 14.4 percent in 2009.
+As for the age distribution of offenders cleared of non-traffic Penal Code offences (Penal Code offences excluding negligence in driving causing death or bodily injury etc.), those aged 60 or over accounted for 5.7 percent in 1993, but rose to 23.8 percent in 2012.
+Also, those aged 65 or over accounted for 16.9 percent in 2012.

-With regard to the gender of offenders cleared of non-traffic Penal Code offences, male offenders numbered 262,971, comprising 78.9 percent of the total, while female offenders numbered 70,234, comprising 21.1 percent of the total in 2009.
+With regard to the gender of offenders cleared of non-traffic Penal Code offences, male offenders numbered 226,925, composing 79.0 percent of the total, while female offenders numbered 60,431, composing 21.0 percent of the total in 2012.